Skip to main content

 Rule 1501:10-2-05 | Exhaust emissions control and conditioning systems.

-(B) The exhaust emissions control and conditioning system shall be required to successfully complete a single series of laboratory tests conducted at a laboratory accepted by the chief for each diesel engine.
+(B) The exhaust emissions control and conditioning system shall be capabale of successfully completing a single series of laboratory tests conducted at a laboratory accepted by the chief for each diesel engine.

 (D) Components of exhaust emissions system.
-The exhaust emissions control and conditioning system shall include the following:
+The following provisions apply to any exhaust emissions control and conditioning system:

-(1) A diesel particulate matter (DPM) filter that has proven to be capable of a reduction in total diesel particulate matter to a level that does not exceed the requirements of paragraph (A) of this rule.
-However, the chief may request the technical advisory committee to evaluate, in accordance with rule 1501:10-2-27 of the Administrative Code, alternative technologies that have the ability to meet the standard of paragraph (A) of this rule;
+(1) A diesel particulate matter (DPM) filter that has proven to be capable of a reduction in total diesel particulate matter to a level that does not exceed paragraph (A) of this rule.
+However, the chief may evaluate alternative technologies that have the ability to meet the standard of paragraph (A) of this rule;

 (2) An oxidation catalyst or other gaseous emissions control device capable of reducing undiluted carbon monoxide emissions to one hundred parts per million (ppm) or less under all conditions of operation at normal engine operating temperature range;